Sey56/paracore-help/docs/user-guide/sidebar.md

 # Sidebar Navigation

-The Sidebar, located on the left side of the RAP application, is your primary tool for navigating through script categories, managing script sources, and accessing your favorite or recently used scripts.
+The Sidebar, located on the left side of the Paracore application, is your primary tool for navigating through script categories, managing script sources, and accessing your favorite or recently used scripts.

 ## Sections of the Sidebar